The AFCC plays a pivotal role in providing essential Indigenous cultural based programs and services to a growing Calgary urban Indigenous population.

 The AFCC housing team provides permanent, supportive housing for Aboriginal singles.
 To transition from Homelessness is not an easy process and Case Management Support is provided to participants.
 Clients engage Case Managers to assist them in planning goals to help them fulfill their personal vision that leads to independence and community involvement.
 AFCC's Elder Coordinator works to offer cultural support to people of all ages by utilizing community Elders, offering drumming & singing circles, and purification ceremonies; the main goal being to empower those who seek support.
 The Elder Coordinator also works in community schools and organizations to re-educate students and faculty about First Nations and help to eradicate common misconceptions.

-AFCC offers many programs, such as Traditional Naming, Moccasin Making, Medicine, Hide Tanning, and Beading; all of which are led by Elders or Knowledge Keepers who are committed to teaching proper protocol and sharing their knowledge with people of all ages and backgrounds.
+AFCC offers the following as part of the Cultural Reconnection Program: Ceremony-Based Learning, Moccasin Making Courses, Medicine Courses, Hide Tanning Courses, and Beading; all of which are led by Elders or Knowledge Keepers who are committed to teaching proper protocol and sharing their knowledge with people of all ages and backgrounds.

 Check our Calendar of Events for upcoming programs!